-Eros is the fascinating element of philosophy that depicts love and desire amongst humans.

 30. Once that is accentuated, then the plausibility of its effect is witnessed, in the capacity of its instruction.

 31. When we refer to eros, we seldom distinguish the need for satisfaction, since it is often seen, as a selfish sign of admission.

-32. However, the significance is that satisfaction is a process that develops naturally, and is a reflection of an inherent state of mind.
+32. However, the significance is that satisfaction is a process that develops naturally and is a reflection of an inherent state of mind.

-33. There is no need to elaborate its composition, since we have established already its function in eros.
+33. There is no need to elaborate its composition, since we have already established its function in eros.

 34. What matters is not necessarily, what is the definition of satisfaction, but what we perceive it to mean.

 35. Our mind can interpret an emotion, but it depends on thought to acquire an understanding.

 36. The state of satisfaction can conclude the fact that as human beings, we are becoming more conscious of our needs.

 37. These needs are paramount to the evolution of our body, mind and soul.